 By coupling Actenum’s advanced optimization software to DSO/Upstream’s internal operations model and sophisticated GUI, scheduling is rapid and automatic (for example, to assign appropriate resources to specific activities while satisfying all operational and technical constraints), while errors and inconsistencies are eliminated.

-- Easier management of operations complexity (hundreds or thousands of wells, rig fleet growing or diminishing in size, multiple types of activities to schedule);
+- Easier management of operational complexity (hundreds or thousands of wells, rig fleet growing in size)

-- Increased confidence in your ability to achieve business objectives, such as production output and cost targets;
+- Increased confidence in ability to achieve business objectives, such as production output and cost targets

 DSO/Upstream has been designed as a flexible application with an open architecture for ease of adaptation and integration.
 It may be used as a stand-alone application for management of schedules (replacing other tools such as MS-Excel or MS-Project), or it may be integrated into an existing business process through the available data interchange facilities.
 You can rapidly and effectively configure the software to meet your operational needs, and take advantage of available data.